noviewpoint/Mistho-Backend-Engineer-Assignment/README.md

 API that gathers data from the Glassdoor website.
 App is built using [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

+# How to use? & What does it do? & Assignment Bonus section

+There are two parts of the application: one is an API and one is a worker (scraper).
+API exposes 4 HTTP endpoints for the client to use (see Swagger auto-generated docs).
+Via API endpoint you can publish a message to the queue that is consumed by the worker.
+Worker consumes a message and begins scraping the website, saves the employee data into the database, and saves .pdf file to server hard drive.

+Bonus: By using a dedicated worker and a queue, background processes do not block the main API process.
+You can also scale workers independently of the number of API processes.

 ## Cloning

 ```bash